Support Staff Basic Training

 Applicants can only apply for one track.
 Before applying, applicants must consider, based on their experience, which track is best for them.
 Job descriptions are provided below and will be referenced in the application:

-The Writers Assistant’s (WA) role involves taking notes during writers room meetings, editing scripts and performing research as needed.
+The Writers Assistant’s (WA) role involves taking notes during writers’ room meetings, editing scripts and performing research as needed.
 The WA transcribes room notes, then organizes them for distribution to writers and producers as a reference on a daily basis, as well as for their respective episodes.
 The WA may be asked to type, edit, and format scripts, as well as maintain story plotting on whiteboards throughout the day.
-Overall, the WA provides as needed support to the writers or producers, from notes and show bible management to scheduling studio and network notes calls.
+Overall, the WA provides as-needed support to the writers or producers, from notes and show bible management to scheduling studio and network notes calls.

-The Script Coordinator’s (SC) role involves ensuring drafts formatting, proofing scripts and other documents and vetting story documents for continuity.
+The Script Coordinator’s (SC) role involves ensuring draft formatting, proofing scripts and other documents and vetting story documents for continuity.
 The SC serves as a liaison between the studio, network, and writers, owning every draft of a script will pass through their hands, beginning in the writers’ room and continuing throughout the production.
 The SC is responsible for legal clearance, story continuity research, distribution list management and credits paperwork.
 The SC may also be responsible for the show’s bible as an extension of being tasked with continuity.
-Overall, the SC is expected to know each episode, and draft, inside and out.
+Overall, the SC is expected to know each episode and draft, inside and out.

 Participant criteria